 5. Regional Ethnographic Museum

-This Old Town attraction is in another merchant’s house built in the mid-19th Century, this one belonging to Argir Kuyumdzhioglu who was originally from Greece.
+This Old Town attraction is in another merchant’s house built in the mid-19th Century, this one belonging to Argir Kuyumdzhioglu who was originally from Bulgaria.

 As you enter you’ll notice the ornate baroque sgraffito above the entrance and the undulating curves of the building’s roof.